opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To draw a rectangle or an ellipse:**

     Click to define the upper left corner, drag, and release to define the bottom right corner.
 If you press the **Shift** key while dragging, the shape will be regular, i.e. a square or a circle; if you press the **Alt** key, shapes will be drawn starting from their center.
+It's possible to press both keys at the same time.

 .. tip:: **To draw a circle:**